rightskew/blog/ML/ml.md

 # Good ML

-Here I list some good ML practices, maily found in the De Prado book.
+Here I list some good ML practices found in the De Prado book.
 - Using candles
 - Feature selection
 - Siloing